 One of the great technological challenges of our times is to produce solar energy at affordable costs.

-Control is one of the enabling technologies to achieve this objective. his paper has shown what are the main control problems found in controlling solar power systems and the solutions proposed.
+Control is one of the enabling technologies to achieve this objective.
+While in other power generating processes, the main source of energy can be manipulated, in solar energy systems, the main source of power which is solar radiation cannot be manipulated and furthermore it changes in a seasonal and on a daily base acting as a disturbance when considering it from a control point of view.
+Solar plants have all the characteristics needed for using industrial electronics and advanced control strategies able to cope with changing dynamics, nonlinearities and uncertainties.
+This paper has shown what are the main control problems found in controlling solar power systems and the solutions proposed.